statox/reddit-music/README.md

 The app is a work in progress, here are the next steps

 - [ ] Clean up the code after the POC
-  - [ ] Create proper modules keeping what is currently exposed
+  - [X] Create proper modules keeping what is currently exposed
-  - [ ] Use typescript
+  - [X] Use typescript
   - [ ] Rework the module to expose better API
+  - [ ] Use strong typing where it's possible
+  - [ ] Rework the main function to return stats on what was added
 - [ ] Deployment
   - [ ] Define where to run the app (Github action, self hosted, parcel, something else?)
   - [ ] Rework youtube OAuth2 to be run from a server